Overview

 (BIOL, CHEM, ENVS, ESCI, GEOL, PHYS)

-Program Outcomes
+Outcomes

-- Demonstrate a solid foundation of basic theoretical and practical knowledge in the social sciences
+- Demonstrate a solid foundation of basic theoretical and practical knowledge in the social sciences.

 - Comprehend key facts, concepts and terminology in the social sciences